JoeTester1965/KismetUIPlugin/README.md

 chmod u+x stop.sh
 ```
-Rather than the scripts above, follow the instructions [here](https://magazine.odroid.com/article/home-assistant-tracking-people-with-wi-fi-using-kismet/) to install kismet as a managed service.
+Rather than the scripts above, follow the instructions [here](https://magazine.odroid.com/article/home-assistant-tracking-people-with-wi-fi-using-kismet/) and [there](https://github.com/kismetwireless/kismet/blob/master/packaging/systemd/README) to install kismet as a managed service.

 By default this visualisation server runs on port 8050, change the line at the bottom of the [python code](./KismetUIPlugin.py) if needed.